rasoolsomji/django-security/README.md

         return 301 /your/static/url/js/patched-jquery.min.js;
     }
 ```

+#### Things to note:
+- Even if using Django >= 2.1 you should still patch this jQuery to handle any new security issues that are found, without having to wait for the Django package to update.

 # Contributing
 I am keen to hear suggestions and improvements, please open an issue to discuss!